 Contact: Eric Leonard, 229 924-0343, x.
 201

 Andersonville National Historic Site is located 10 miles south of Oglethorpe, GA and 10 miles northeast of Americus, GA on Georgia Highway 49.
-The site features the National Prisoner of War Museum, Andersonville National Cemetery and the site of the historic Civil War prison, Camp Sumter.
-Andersonville National Historic Site is a unit of the National Park System and serves as a memorial to all American prisoners of war.
+The national park features the National Prisoner of War Museum, Andersonville National Cemetery and the site of the historic Civil War prison, Camp Sumter.
+Andersonville National Historic Site is the only national park within the National Park System to serve as a memorial to all American prisoners of war.
 Park grounds are open from 8:00 a.m. until 5:00 p.m. with the museum opening at 9:00 a.m.
 Admission is free.
 For more information on the park, call 229 924-0343, visit on the web at www.nps.gov/ande/, or find us on Facebook at facebook.com/AndersonvilleNPS

 About the National Park Service.
 More than 20,000 National Park Service employees care for America's 401 national parks and work with communities across the nation to help preserve local history and create close-to-home recreational opportunities.
 Learn more at www.nps.gov.